wbamberg/idl-reference/docs/nsILoginManagerStorage.md

 </tr>

 <tr>
-<td>aHostname</td>
+<td>aActionURL</td>
-<td>       The hostname to restrict searches to.
-Specify an empty string
+<td>       The URL to which a form login will be submitted.
+To match any
-       to match all hosts.
-A null value will not match any logins, and
+       form login, specify an empty string.
+To not match any form
-       will thus always return a count of 0.
+       login, specify null.
 </td>
 </tr>

 <tr>
-<td>aHostname</td>
+<td>aHttpRealm</td>
-<td>       The hostname to restrict searches to.
-Specify an empty string
+<td>       The HTTP Realm for which the login applies.
+To match logins for
-       to match all hosts.
-A null value will not match any logins, and
+       any realm, specify an empty string.
+To not match logins for any
-       will thus always return a count of 0.
+       realm, specify null.
 </td>
 </tr>